Cork shootings: Mourners at Mark O’Sullivan’s funeral told of ‘overwhelming’ grief

 Canon Bluitt said as people gathered in grief and sadness and struggled to cope with the enormity of the tragedy visited upon the O’Sullivan family, no one was seeking to minimise the loss of their three lives by trying to provide “easy answers because there are no answers”.

-He said they knew that “this was not God’s will” and God’s will was not always done on earth as this week’s tragedy reminded people while they also knew that it was “not a wake-up call” not did it happen as a lesson that people should learn something from.

-Canon Bluitt said Anne O’Sullivan and the community of Castlemagner and all those affected by the tragedy were not without hope and he reminded mourners that God’s first attribute was mercy and that “the name of God is mercy.”
+Canon Bluitt said Anne O’Sullivan and the community of Castlemagner were not without hope and he reminded mourners that God’s first attribute was mercy and that “the name of God is mercy”.

-“There are no situations that we cannot get out of.
-We are not condemned to sink into quicksand.
-So today, we come in our grief, our pain, our anger and our confusion.

-“Do we chose to allow the heart-breaking turbulence of tragedy to hold us captive?
-He asked.

 After the funeral Mass, Ms O’Sullivan, who is seriously ill, was helped from the church as she followed Mark’s coffin before it was placed in a hearse to begin its final journey to St Patrick’s Cemetery in Castlemagner to be buried beside her parents, Timothy and Mary Cronin.